Bob (Twin Peaks)

-Bob (sometimes known as BOB or Killer BOB) is a fictional character and main antagonist in the Twin Peaks franchise, played by Frank Silva.
+Bob is a fictional character and the main antagonist of the Twin Peaks franchise, played by Frank Silva.
 He is an interdimensional entity who feeds on pain and sorrow.
 An inhabiting spirit, he possesses human beings and then commits acts of rape and murder in order to feast on the suffering of his victims.
 In the film Fire Walk with Me, this suffering is called "garmonbozia" and can manifest in the form of creamed corn.

+Background

 In the ABC television series Twin Peaks (1990–1991), Bob made his first appearance in the pilot episode, "Northwest Passage", where he makes a brief appearance in a vision seen by Sarah Palmer.
 The character eventually grew into the series' main antagonist in the second season.
 Silva, a set dresser on the pilot, was given the role of Bob after a reflection of his face in a mirror was accidentally captured by the camera during filming.
 When series creator David Lynch saw Silva's face, he liked it so much he kept it in the show, and cast him as Bob.
 Although he died before production on the 2017 revival began, he appears in the series through archival footage and CGI.